mehdimerbah/rosalind_comp.bio/README.md

-# rosalind_comp.bio
+# Solutions Repository for ROSALIND
-This  a repository for suggested solutions to the Computational Biology problems in ROSALIND
+This  a repository for suggested solutions to the Computational Biology problems in [ROSALIND](http://rosalind.info/problems/list-view/)